gerassimos/dgs19/docs/D_S10_L02_Docker_Compose_Basic_Commands.md

 pgadmin4_1    | NOTE: Configuring authentication for SERVER mode.
 ...
 ```
-> Notes:
-> - From the output of the `docker-compose up` command we can see the networks, the volumes and the containers that are created
-> - From a web browser we can access the <DOCKER_HOST>:8080 to verify the the pgAdmin web application is running and that we can connect to te postgres DB.

 ---

 ## Docker Compose - Example - Start the Services (2)
+ - From the output of the `docker-compose up` command we can see the networks, the volumes and the containers that are created
+ - From a web browser we can access the <DOCKER_HOST>:8080 to verify the the pgAdmin web application is running and that we can connect to te postgres DB.
  - After the initial phase the logs of all the containers defined in the `docker-compose.yml` file are displayed

+---

+## Docker Compose - Example - Start the Services (2)
  - The command is running in the foreground.
 We can press `Ctrl-C` to stop all the containers and regain control of the shell prompt

 ```console